#lessgo

 - Hay 2711 Initiative (reserved for residents of Hay Shire, NSW)

-- Camps open for individuals (NDIS, Carer Gateway, Child Protection Services, Justice, self-funded)
+- Multi-Day Social Activities open for individuals (NDIS, Carer Gateway, Child Protection Services, Justice, self-funded)

 - 1:1 Mentoring Series (NDIS, Carer Gateway, Child Protection, Justice, self-funded)